johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 refresh rate is running in 50 Hz PAL mode.
-Quite often the music playback was synced to the screen refresh rate as well, which makes the slowdown fairly easy to spot (if the game also has a DOS port, one of the surest ways to ascertain the correct music playback speed is to listen to the DOS version).
+Quite often the music playback was synced to the screen refresh rate as well, which makes the slowdown fairly easy to spot (if the game also has a DOS port, one of the surest ways to ascertain the correct music playback speed is to listen to the DOS version.
+But be careful: just because the music plays at the correct speed in PAL mode, it doesn't mean that the game is OK to run in PAL; the aspect ratio of the graphics is still wrong!).

 Check out this video for a demonstration of the PAL vs NTSC differences on the classic game Secret of Monkey Island.
 (By the way, it's worth watching the